branahr/wsb-hub3/README.md

 You can display payment details to the customer either in text/html format, or generated HUB-3A slip in jpg with all details on it.
 If admin updates an order from the backend (i.e. adds a new product to the order or apply a coupon code), barcode and HUB3 slip will be re-created.

+3.0.1: If there is more than one IBAN (bank accounts) in BACS payment method, customer will see the select list in frontend and can choose which one to use for payment.
+If only one IBAN, select list is not shown.

 Plugin page in WordPress repository: [WSB HUB3](https://hr.wordpress.org/plugins/wsb-hub3/)

 ## Requirements